 The educational activities the conferences provided can be directly attributed to Bill’s hard work and support.

-The award has been presented to twelve outstanding individuals:
+The award has been presented to sixteen outstanding individuals:

 Bill Kennedy, professor of photocommunications at St. Edward’s University in Austin, was the first recipient.
 He was presented the Star of Texas at the Fall 1995 conference.